AdamKyle/flare/resources/info/traverse/section-1.md

 Traversing, assuming you have the quest item and are not dead, allows you to travel from one plane of existence to the next.

-For example, for any where, if you click traverse, a new section will popup allowing you to select the plane of existence you wish to go to.
+For example, wherever you are, if you click traverse, a new section will popup allowing you to select the plane of existence you wish to go to.

-If you then select the location and click traverse, you will be taken directly to that plane with a 10 second time out.
+If you then select the location and click traverse, you will be taken directly to that plane with a 10 seconds timeout.

 <div class="mb-4">
     <a href="/storage/info/traverse/images/traverse.png" class="glightbox">